dapr/docs/daprdocs/content/en/getting-started/configure-state-pubsub.md

 This example uses the the kubernetes secret that was created when setting up a cluster with the above instructions.

 {{% alert title="Other stores" color="primary" %}}
-If using a pub/sub message broker other than redis, refer to the [supported pub/sub message brokers]({{< ref supported-pubsub >}}) for information on what options to set.
+If using a pub/sub message broker other than Redis, refer to the [supported pub/sub message brokers]({{< ref supported-pubsub >}}) for information on what options to set.
 {{% /alert %}}

 ### Hard coded passwords (not recommended)